 If you are facing firearm charges, including unlawful carrying of a handgun, unlawful possession of a firearm, or unlawful carrying of weapons, contact an experienced firearms/weapons attorney immediately.

-The Fort Worth firearms and weapons attorneys at Townsend, Gebhardt, and Eppes will mount an aggressive defense against firearm offenses committed under the new open carry law in Texas.
-As former prosecutors, the attorneys of Townsend, Gebhardt, and Eppes have the knowledge and skill to get these criminal charges significantly reduced or completely dismissed.
+The Fort Worth firearms and weapons attorneys at Gebhardt and Eppes, PLLC will mount an aggressive defense against firearm offenses committed under the new open carry law in Texas.
+As former prosecutors, the attorneys of Gebhardt and Eppes, PLLC have the knowledge and skill to get these criminal charges significantly reduced or completely dismissed.

-Townsend, Gebhardt, and Eppes diligently defends individuals facing firearms and weapons charges throughout Texas, including Parker County, Tarrant County, Johnson County, and many surrounding areas.
+Gebhardt and Eppes, PLLC diligently defends individuals facing firearms and weapons charges throughout Texas, including Parker County, Tarrant County, Johnson County, and many surrounding areas.
 Call 817-502-3600 or submit an online form today to take advantage of a completely free, confidential consultation.